Prelude to the Prelude: Here is the link to a recent blog about how the Lord found us: OUR CONVERSION STORY

 But you will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth.
 (Acts 1:8, ESV)

-Because Jesus saved us—and because we had lived out the Gospel mandate, we were made ready for this intersection when we came to it.
+Because Jesus saved us and because we had lived out the Gospel mandate, we were ready for this intersection when we came to it.

 Still no regrets.

-In other words, my thoughts shared here come not from regret over wishing things had been different.
+In other words, the thoughts I share here do not come from regret over wishing things had been different.
 I write from a heart of passion and love for the Lord’s work… and for precious laborers in his vineyard.
-I write as a voice of experience in the very limited areas in which I accumulated experience.
+I write as a voice of experience in the limited areas where I accumulated experience.

 The word “missionary” is not my favorite word to describe who I am.
-Its usage today points to a lot of things I’ve never been and never done.
-It’s used by a lot of people who haven’t tried to do what I tried to do.
-I would rather people knew me more specifically as a church planter who took his vision and calling into another country and language.
+Its usage today points to many things I’ve never been and never done.
+It’s used by many who haven’t tried to do what I tried to do.
+I would rather people know me more specifically as a Gospel planter who took his vision and calling into another country and language.
 The vision and calling would not have been different had I stayed in the United States my whole life.

 We left the United States unseasoned for what lay ahead.
-We started from scratch in ministry.
-We attempted to start a church from scratch in new, unfamiliar territory.
+We started from scratch in ministry and attempted to start a church in new, unfamiliar territory.

-One principle learned slowly in our early years was what we came to define as: See a need—meet a need.
+One principle we learned slowly in our early years was what we defined as: See a need—meet a need.
 Perceiving a genuine need in the Lord’s work requires more than a call to a church’s complaint hotline or a rant in a deacon’s meeting.
 If the perception of a deficiency is legitimate, it comes with a call to serve in that area.
 It’s a package deal.

-My quandary at this juncture in my life is how to find fruitful ways to contribute where, in my mind, the need is alarming.
+My quandary at this juncture is how to find fruitful ways to contribute where the need is alarming.

 Missions is not the priority it should be.
 It looks like something tacked on… an afterthought… a token gesture, a feel-good hobby.
-The contrast between what churches usually do for missionaries compared to what missionaries are expected to do for churches is criminal.
+The contrast between what churches usually do for missionaries and what missionaries are expected to do for churches is criminal.

 There is a lack of vision regarding our children.
 Seldom—if ever—do they see one of their own break out of the mold and walk far away with Jesus… with only lost souls and building God’s kingdom on their hearts.
 Seldom do they receive encouragement from Mom and Dad beyond, “Don’t leave us!”